 There are growing needs that change for each succulent, like the hardiness, etc. But on the whole, succulents have very similar needs.

 There are exceptions, like bromeliads, but almost all the plants in our shortlist have a core set of care instructions.

 There is one little exception, the species of Tradescantia we will see can manage a bit more watering than the other plants.

 It’s a strange succulent.
-It can do with dry conditions but it will not die like other succulents if you water more abundantly.
-This on condition that it has very well drained soil.
+It can do with dry conditions but will not die like other succulents if you water more abundantly.
+This is on the condition that it has very well-drained soil.

 Follow these outdoor succulent gardening tips to help you keep your babies alive and thriving

 That’s it!
 Basically, with succulent ground cover plants, “less is more.”